 Tips for Writing a Reference List

-Here are some tips for making sure your reference letter is informative and useful to the employer:
+Here are some tips for making sure your reference letter is informative and valuable to the employer:

-Name your reference page – add a title at the top of your reference list like “List of references” or “References for John Doe” in order to make it easier for the employer to identify who’s list it is.
+Name your reference page – add a title at the top of your reference list, like “List of references” or “References for John Doe,” to make it easier for the employer to identify whose list it is.

-Use relevant references – When you’re compiling a list of professional references, make sure to use a person in a managerial position relevant to the job you are applying for.
-Ideally, someone that was your direct supervisor, as that person has more knowledge of you and your work.
+Use relevant references – When compiling a list of professional contacts, use a person in a managerial position pertinent to the job you are applying for.
+Ideally, someone who was your direct supervisor, as that person has more knowledge of you and your work.

-Between 3 to 5 references – The average number of references usually asked by employers is three.
-But you should aim for five references just to have all your bases covered.
+Between 3 to 5 references – The average number of connections usually asked by employers is three.
+But you should aim for five references to cover all your bases.